BMIRDS/HealthTranscriptAnnotator/README.md

 ## 3. Health Transcript Annotator
 The Health Transcript Annotator is a command line Java application which takes a folder of cTAKES output (CAS .XMI files) as its input (the inputDirectory below would be the outputDirectory of the cTAKES command in the above section).

+If you have are in the root folder of a distribution built with gradle:

-`java java edu.dartmouth.bmds.casxmi2knowtator.HealthTranscriptAnnotator -e -d -c {configDirectory} -i {inputDirectory} -o {outputDirectory}`
+`./bin/HealthTranscriptAnnotator -e -d -c ./config -i {inputDirectory} -o {outputDirectory}`

 ### Parameters
 | Param | Description |